KaiChuuu/Fall-Ball/README.md

 ## How to play

-Touch the left half of the screen to move left and Touch the right half of the screen to move right.
+Touch left or right of the screen to move the ball.
 Avoid red obstacles and try to get as far as you can.
+Complete stages to increase your score!

+## Two different gamemodes
+### Endless
+* 3 Different types of stage difficulties.
+(Easy, Med, Hard)
+* Each level is randomly selected between their difficulty so that each game feels unique.
+  * Easy - 10 Unique Maps
+  * Medium - 10 Unique Maps
+  * Hard - 3 Unique Maps
+  * 23 Total unique maps.
+* Goal is to complete 21 stages all in one run.

+### Levels
+Master the levels you have encountered.
+Goal is to unlock all stages.